 The bed configurations and designs for Chevrolet and GMC pickups have historically been the same.
 Unlike Ford, GM’s first pickup trucks were available not only in traditional stepside, sometimes referred to as “sportside,” style but also with the flat-walled fleetside bed style.
 The stepside models featured a large step fore of the rear wheel well arch, making it easy to step up and access cargo in the box of the truck.
 The different generations of GM trucks offered the following bed configurations:

-- First Series (1947 to 1953): These GM trucks were had stepside body styles and were GM’s first new post-war vehicles.
+- First Series (1947 to 1953): These Chevy trucks had stepside body styles and were GM’s first new post-war vehicles.

 - Second Series (1954 to 1959): These pickups also featured stepside beds, but the height of the bed sides increased and the loading height was slightly lower than the previous models.